Spirit of Tasmania: 1993–2001

-2002-2006
+2002–2006

 In 2002, the Tasmanian Government and TT-Line announced that they would be replacing Devil Cat and Spirit of Tasmania with two Finnish built monohull ferries Superfast III and Superfast IV later that year from Superfast Ferries.
 Both were handed over at the Neorion shipyard on the island of Syros where they had been refitted.
 Superfast III was renamed Spirit of Tasmania II and departed on 6 July and Superfast IV renamed Spirit of Tasmania I and departed 7 July.
 They set off for Australia both arriving in Hobart 29 July where the final touches were put into place.
 After public inspections at Hobart, Melbourne and Devonport, the two new ships set sail on 1 September Spirit of Tasmania I from Devonport and Spirit of Tasmania II from Melbourne.

 Earlier that day Spirit of Tasmania arrived in Melbourne for the last time, having crossed Bass Strait 2,849 times and carried a total of 2.3 million passengers, 807,000 cars and 185,000 containers.
 Spirit of Tasmania departed Melbourne just before midnight on 5 September headed for Sydney where she arrived on 7 September.
 In late December it was announced that the ship had been sold to Fjord Line.

 In March 2003, it was announced that TT-Line would begin operating a third ship, Spirit of Tasmania III, from Devonport to Sydney in early 2004.
 The last service from Sydney to Tasmania operated by Australian Trader had ceased in 1976.
 The new ship was also ex Superfast Ferries having been built as Superfast II in 1995.
 Superfast II was handed over to TT-Line 30 September and went to the Nerion yard for refitting after the works and renaming to Spirit of Tasmania III, she set off on the evening of 10 October.
 She arrived in Hobart on 30 October berthing No. 6 Macquarie wharf for more fitting-out to be done.
 Spirit of Tasmania III set out for a voyage from Hobart to Devonport with 500 people aboard.
 She stayed in Devonport for a day and then moved on to Melbourne then to Sydney.
 Spirit of Tasmania III debuted on the Sydney to Devonport run on 13 January 2004.

 On 5 June 2006, the Tasmanian government announced that the Sydney to Devonport service would cease on 28 August and the ship sold.
 It was announced 11 July 2006 that Spirit of Tasmania III had been sold to Corsica Ferries; she has now been renamed Mega Express Four.

-2007-present
+2017–present

-In December 2017, TT-Line announced it planned to replace the existing ferries with new builds.
+In December 2017, TT-Line announced it planned to replace its two existing ferries with new builds.
 The new vessels were to have a passenger capacity increase of 43% and freight capacity increase of 39% over the existing ferries.
 In January 2018, it was announced that the German Flensburger Schiffbau-Gesellschaft (FSG) would build the two new vessels, with the first expected to enter service in 2021.